-We will comply with all state and federal environmental laws, including the National Environmental Policy Act, Endangered Species Act, Migratory Bird Treaty Act and Marine Mammal Protection Act and other applicable regulations.
-We must complete local, state and federal regulatory permitting processes, which will ensure the wind farm will be designed and operated to avoid and minimize potential impacts to the environment.
-These approvals are required prior to receiving final authorization to proceed with construction from the Bureau of Ocean Energy Management.
+We comply with all state and federal environmental laws, including the National Environmental Policy Act, Endangered Species Act, Migratory Bird Treaty Act and Marine Mammal Protection Act and other applicable regulations.
+We completed local, state and federal regulatory permitting processes, to ensure the wind farm was designed and operated to avoid and minimize potential impacts to the environment.
+These approvals were required prior to receiving final authorization to proceed with construction from the Bureau of Ocean Energy Management.

-We will have PSOs (protected species observers) on survey vessels surrounding construction zones during construction at all times.
+We have PSOs (protected species observers) on survey vessels surrounding construction zones at all times during construction.

 We strive to reduce our environmental impact for all our operations and, whenever possible, maximize beneficial reuse of all CVOW materials.
 Using current technology, the vast majority of wind turbine blades can be recovered, reused or repurposed.
 One company has even developed a method to break down blades and press them into pellets and fiber boards used for flooring and walls.
 There is a small percentage of a wind turbine blade that cannot be repurposed; the material is landfill-safe and represents a small fraction of overall U.S. municipal solid waste.